For learners currently studying a CIPD qualification

 The pre-2021 foundation qualifications, are in either HR or L&D, and led to Associate Membership.

-Why are the new foundation qualifications not giving me Associate Membership when the old foundation qualifications did?
-What’s the difference between the new foundation qualification and the old ones?
+Why are the new foundation qualifications not giving me Associate Membership when the pre-2021 foundation qualifications did?
+What’s the difference between the new foundation qualifications and the pre-2021 ones?

 If a student does an Advanced qualification do they still get 1 year to apply for a free upgrade to Chartered Membership by application?